-- There is a nominated governor, usually the chair, who is the case manager for managing any allegations against the Headteacher. - There is an additional nominated safeguarding governor to liaise with the Designated Safeguarding Lead and champion child protection/safeguarding on behalf of the Governing Body. - The school follows safer recruitment procedures, including the statutory pre-employment checks on all staff working with young people.
-The Chair of Governors and safeguarding governor together with the Headteacher review the School's Single Central Record (SCR). - The school itself is a safe environment where the views of children and families are listened to and where children are taught about safeguarding and how to keep themselves safe, including on the internet or when using new technology.
-Any complaints about services lead to improvements in practice. - Ensure the school audits the health and safety of the school environment and any actions arising from the audit are addressed. - The school will ensure there are appropriate filters and monitoring systems in place in respect of internet use and encourage safe and responsible use of new technologies. - It scrutinises the impact of the school's training strategy so that all staff, including temporary staff and volunteers, are aware of the school's child protection procedures.
-All staff must have child protection training which is regularly updated.
-The Designated Safeguarding Lead and Deputy Designated Safeguarding Leads undertake training in keeping with statutory training. - The governors are given guidance to support them to ensure the school meets its statutory safeguarding requirements. - There is effective analysis of safeguarding data including bullying, attendance, exclusions, behaviour logs, pupils taken off roll, the views and progress and participation of vulnerable students. - All safeguarding practices are quality assured by the leadership team, including the auditing of safeguarding records and the supervision of the Designated Safeguarding Lead and other members of the safeguarding team. - The governing body will appoint an appropriately trained designated teacher to promote the educational achievement of children who are looked after, or have been previously looked after. - There are clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+- It scrutinises the impact of the school's training strategy so that all staff, including temporary staff and volunteers, are aware of the school's child protection procedures.
+All staff must have child protection training, which is regularly updated and forms part of an integrated, aligned training programme which is considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+The Designated Safeguarding Lead and Deputy Designated Safeguarding Leads undertake training in keeping with statutory training requirements. - The governors are given guidance to support them to ensure the school meets its statutory safeguarding requirements. - There is effective analysis of safeguarding data including bullying, attendance, exclusions, behaviour logs, incidents of sexual violence or harassment, pupils taken off roll, the views and progress and participation of vulnerable students. - All safeguarding practices are quality assured by the leadership team, including the auditing of safeguarding records and the supervision of the Designated Safeguarding Lead and other members of the safeguarding team. - The governing body will appoint an appropriately trained designated teacher to promote the educational achievement of children who are looked after, or have been previously looked after. - There are clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - There are clear systems and processes in place to identify and respond to issues of sexual violence or harassment between children, including a sequenced curriculum designed to specifically address sexual harassment, online abuse, sexual violence and issues of consent in an age and stage appropriate way.